How to Apply

 - Bringing scholars and public intellectuals to Stanford

-- Summer travel and salary support
+- Summer travel support

 - Technological support: website development, archival collections, etc.